kubeflow/website/content/en/docs/distributions/gke/deploy/management-setup.md

 * The `${MGMT_PROJECT}` environment variable contains the Google Cloud project ID where management cluster is deployed to.
-* The `${MGMT_DIR}` environment variable contains the path to your management directory, which holds your management cluster configuration files.
-For example, `~/gcp-blueprints/management/`.
-You can choose any path you would like for the directory `${MGMT_DIR}`.

-  To continuously manage the management cluster, you are recommended to check the management configuration directory into source control.
 * `${MGMT_NAME}` is the cluster name of your management cluster and the prefix for other Google Cloud resources created in the deployment process.
 Management cluster should be a different cluster from your Kubeflow cluster.

    Note, `${MGMT_NAME}` should
    * start with a lowercase letter